idsia-robotics/navground/_sources/first_steps.rst

        replay        Replay an experiment in real-time.

-Navground has a modular architecture which users can extend by implementing new behaviors, kinematics, modulations, state estimation, tasks and scenarios.
-At installation, navground provides the implementation of several of these components to play with.
-Calling ``info`` will list them
+Navground has a modular architecture that users can extend by implementing new behaviors, kinematics, modulations, state estimation, tasks, and scenarios.
+At installation, navground provides several of these components to play with: calling ``info`` will list them.

 .. tabs::